 - Choose your photo.
 Open the photo you want to edit in Photoshop.

 - Add your layer.
-Select Window and choose Layers to create a new layer on top of your base image.
+Select Window > Layers > New and create a new layer on top of your base image.

 - Draw the blood.
 Use the Lasso tool in the toolbar to outline the area where you want to add blood.

 - Fill in your shape.
-Select Fill to fill the outlined area with a dark red color.
+From the main menu, choose Edit > Fill and fill the outlined area with a dark red color.

 - Make it convincing.
-Select Color Burn under the Layers tab.
+Set the layer blend mode to Color Burn (choose from the Mode pop-up menu in the options bar).
 This increases the contrast between your original image layer and the blood layer to make it look more realistic.

 - Now make it bleed.
 Use the Smudge tool and select the appropriate brush size to "smudge" the shape and give it the impression of bleeding.
-Use the Burn tool to darken the wound and make it look open.
+(First, you’ll need to Deselect the selection created in Step 3.)
+Then use the Burn tool to darken the wound and make it look open.

 More effects at your fingertips.

-Get familiar with more editing features in Photoshop, and you'll be turning ordinary photographs into extraordinary, realistic, creative (and bloody) works of art.
+Discover additional tips and tricks to create special effects.
+And get familiar with more editing features in Photoshop — you’ll be turning ordinary photographs into extraordinary, realistic, creative (and bloody) works of art.